-A year on from the first COVID-19 lock-down, this article explores what has changed in attitudes to knowledge working and what the newly styled ‘future of work’ is likely to look like for millions of people around the world.
+A year on from the first COVID-19 lock-down, this article explores what the newly styled ‘future of work’ is likely to look like for millions of people around the world.

 Remote working and the worker

 2020 was a weird year for knowledge workers.
 The majority found themselves working out of kitchens, bedrooms and living rooms – a far cry from the familiar surroundings of the office.